Claude I. Bakewell: Electoral history

 Bakewell was elected as a Republican to the 80th United States Congress in 1946.
 Phyllis Schlafly, conservative activist and founder of Eagle Forum, managed Bakewell's 1946 campaign.
-However, Bakewell lost his 1948 re-election bid to John B. Sullivan, a Democrat.
+In 1948 Bakewell laid out a liberal platform: An increase in the minimum wage, rent control, low-rent housing, strong anti-trust laws, enlarged Social Security, abolition of the poll tax, and supportive of immigration by displaced persons.
+However, Bakewell lost his 1948 re-election bid to John B. Sullivan, a Democrat, whom he had displaced in 1946.

 Following the death of Sullivan, Bakewell was re-elected to the 11th district seat in a special election in March 1951.
 Bakewell linked his Democratic opponent Harry Schendel to the political machine dominated by Morris Shenker and Larry Callanan; Democrats whom they backed usually won most elections.
 As it was the midst of the Second Red Scare, Bakewell also labeled Schendel a "stooge" of the political action committee of the Congress of Industrial Organizations, a committee he considered "Moscow-inspired."
 Bakewell won the election by 6,187 votes, and his victory was hailed as a defeat of an otherwise powerful political machine.
 However, Bakewell lost the regular 1952 election to Sullivan's widow, Leonor K. Sullivan.
 To date, he is the last Republican to represent a significant portion of St. Louis in the House.